lovett2/TooLongDidntRead/README.md

 --------------

 ##### 1:
-Clone the repository
+Clone the repository,
 'git clone https://github.com/lovett2/TooLongDidntRead.git'

 ##### 2:
-Open Chrome and enter the following into your URL 'chrome://extensions/'
+Open Chrome and enter the following into your URL, 'chrome://extensions/'

 ##### 3:
 Ensure Developer mode is checked in the top right.
-Then select 'Load unpacked extension...'
+Then select 'Load unpacked extension...'.

 ##### 4:
-Navigate to:
+Navigate to,
 '/TooLongDidntRead/Chrome'
 Hit enter.